DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS PAYABLE/Vendor payments.md

 - On the **Accounts payable parameters** page, select the **Number sequences** tab, and set a number sequence for **Payment reference**.

 This number sequence Payment reference will be used when generating payments for a method of payment which has the auto payment reference checkbox selected.
-After the payment has been generated:
+After the payment has been generated, the Payment reference number is reflected on:
--	The Payment reference number is reflected on the header of Finance Utilities [**Payment Advice**]() report
+- Header of the Finance Utilities [**Payment Advice**](#vendor-payment-advice) report
--	Payment Reference field is populated on the journal lines
+-	Populated on the Payment reference field on the journal lines

--	If the payment status is changed from Sent to None and the payment is generated again, a new payment reference number is generated and replaces the old on the journal line.
--	The payment advice when reprinted reflects the correct reference number
+> Note: If the payment status is changed from Sent to None and the payment is generated again, a _new_ payment reference number is generated and replaces the old on the journal line.
+The payment advice when reprinted reflects the correct reference number

-### Vendor payment advice
+## Vendor payment advice
 A custom-built report has been developed to provide a remittance advice to vendors upon processing a payment run.
 The report will show the vendor bank account details where the payment is deposited, as well as the invoices numbers paid, what amount and what discount applied.
 This remittance advice report works in conjunction with the **Smart Send** Emailing functionality.
 The report is available when Payment status is Sent.

 Users can select to use the custom-build report by navigating to **Accounts payable > Setup > Forms setup**. <br>